shapeshifter/tsc/SUPPORT.md

 ## How to report a security vulnerability

-If you think you've found a potential vulnerability in Shapeshifter, please email security@PROJECT DOMAIN to responsibly disclose it.
+If you think you've found a potential vulnerability in Shapeshifter, please email security@shapeshifter.energy to responsibly disclose it.

 ## Contributing a fix